 But not all healthcare providers take this responsibility seriously.
-A common mistake is granting VPN access with open elevated privileges to device manufacturers.
-This, in addition to weak control policies, increases the risk of cyberattacks.
+A common mistake is granting device manufacturers VPN access with open elevated privileges.
+In addition to weak control policies, this increases the risk of cyberattacks.
 Adopting a zero-trust approach to network and data access by third parties is the best way to mitigate such risks.

-Medical Devices Running Legacy Operating Systems and Outdated Code
+Medical devices Running Legacy Operating Systems and Outdated codes.

 Many data breaches occur because of unpatched operating systems, applications, and software code.
-A June 2020 survey discovered that 65% of companies that were running old software had suffered data breaches.
+For example, a June 2020 survey discovered that 65% of companies running old software had suffered data breaches.

-In healthcare, outdated software is an especially serious problem.
-Since medical devices usually have long lifecycles, they are in service for years with outdated software or operating systems.
+In healthcare, outdated software is a severe problem.
+Since medical devices usually have long lifecycles, they have been in service for years with outdated software or operating systems.
 As a result, security vulnerabilities remain in old, unpatched software, which increases the risk of cyber threats.

-That’s why it’s critical to regularly update and patch software in medical devices.
-Wherever software vendors no longer support a particular application, healthcare organizations must transition to a different, more secure, and up-to-date software.
+That’s why it’s critical to update and patch software in medical devices regularly.
+In addition, wherever software vendors no longer support a particular application, healthcare organizations must transition to different, more secure, and up-to-date software.

 Third-Party Scripts and Plugins on Websites

 It’s essential to conduct regular vulnerability scans to identify exploitable vulnerabilities or malicious code in scripts and websites.
-Monitor the HTTP requests made by the company website to ensure that it doesn’t connect with malicious domains.
+In addition, monitor the Hypertext Transfer Protocol (HTTP) requests made by the company website to ensure that it doesn’t connect with malicious domains.
 Site content audits and script monitoring also help manage and minimize the risks of third-party scripts and plugins.

 Access to Personally Identifiable Information

-Healthcare organizations can better control access to PII through access assessment, sensitive data discovery, and data classification.
-Access assessment is the process of evaluating who has access to which data, how they got access, what they’re doing with it, and if they should still have access.
+Healthcare organizations can better control access to PII through access assessment, sensitive data discovery, and classification.
+Access Assessment evaluates who has access to which data, how they got access, what they’re doing with it, and if they should still have access.

 Sensitive data discovery is also essential to determine what information needs protecting and to what extent.
-Data classification involves tagging data to identify sensitive data and determine what protective controls should be implemented.
+Data classification involves tagging data to identify sensitive data and decide what you should implement protective controls.

 Vendor Due Diligence

 The questionnaire should include questions about the vendor’s data security practices, business recovery plans, and disaster recovery plans.
-Their regulatory compliance with laws and industry standards like HIPAA, HITECH, and PCI DSS should also be assessed and verified.
+In addition, their regulatory compliance with laws and industry standards like HIPAA compliance, Health Information Technology for Economic and Clinical Health (HITECH), and Payment Card Industry Data Security Standard (PCI DSS) should also be verified.

 Third-party Risk Assessment

 In addition to due diligence, healthcare organizations must perform a third-party risk assessment.
-Vendor risk assessments evaluate the relationship and risks based on the services they provide and devise plans to address those risks.
-Both short-term and long-term measures must be implemented to eliminate immediate threats.
+Vendor risk assessments evaluate the relationship and risks based on their services and devise plans to address them.
+Your company must implement both short-term and long-term measures to eliminate immediate threats.

 Assess Vendor Cyberdefense and Governance